Use ESPN BET Michigan Promo Code ROTO for Tonight's Red Wings Game

-Tonight is a great time to use the ESPN BET Michigan Promo Code ROTO when your Detroit Red Wings host the Carolina Hurricanes.
-The Red Wings (15-9-4) head into this game in fourth place in the Atlantic Division of the NHL's Eastern Conference.
+Tonight is a great time to use the ESPN BET Michigan Promo Code ROTO when YOUR Detroit Red Wings head across the border to face off against the Winnipeg Jets in Manitoba.
+The Red Wings (15-12-4) head into this game in fifth place in the Atlantic Division of the NHL's Eastern Conference.
+The Jets (18-9-3) hold onto the third slot of the Western Conference's Central Division.

 When using one of the newest Michigan sportsbook promo codes, you'll get $250 in bonus bets – just for placing a simple $10 wager on any sports betting market.
 This is the best deal you'll find anywhere, as most other outlets only have the welcome offer for $200.
 Use this promo code today and get an additional $50 in bonus bets today.